-Basic castrations can be performed with the horse either standing or lying down—it usually depends on the veterinarian’s personal preference.
+A basic gelding can be performed with the horse either standing or lying down—it usually depends on the veterinarian’s personal preference.

-The first step in an equine castration is sedation.
-The initial amount of sedation given prior to castration is based on the horse’s estimated body weight and his temperament.
+The first step in equine castration is sedation.
+The initial amount of sedation given prior to gelding is based on the horse’s estimated body weight and temperament.
 Most commonly, the sedative is administered via an intravenous (IV) injection in the jugular vein.
 Given this way, the drugs take effect very quickly, and within minutes the horse will appear quiet and relaxed, with a lowered head, droopy lower lip, and a hind leg bent and resting on the toe.
 At this point, the veterinarian may palpate the horse’s testicles to make sure both are descended.

 If the horse is to be castrated lying down, the anesthetic drugs used to make him unconscious will be administered next.
 If a standing procedure will be performed, these medications will not be given; instead, the testicles and scrotum will be blocked with a local anesthetic.

 The administration of anesthetic drugs to a horse on the farm is a well-orchestrated series of events that requires everyone to be attentive.
 After the drugs are given IV, they take effect immediately.
 The sedated horse will begin to stumble and then drop to the ground.
 A large area clear of clutter is imperative for this step; as the horse is lying down, he has little control over his movements and could be injured on anything in the way.
 Procedures can occur out in the pasture, in the riding ring, or wherever there is plenty of light.